Who Qualifies For NSFAS 2026/2027

 - Students who started studying before 2020 and whose household income is not more than R122 000 per annum.

-Requirements Needed To Apply For Nsfas 2026/2027
+Requirements Needed To Apply For NSFAS 2026/2027

 The following are supporting documents needed when applying for NSFAS for the 2026/2027 academic year: